 To solve these issues, you may want to pack gear like:

-In a total SHTF situation, the last thing you want is to draw attention to yourself.
+In an actual SHTF situation, the last thing you want is to draw attention to yourself.
 Walking around with a camo-style backpack loaded with supplies is likely to do that!

-You’ll have to choose a bug out backpack which is very discreet.
+You’ll have to choose a bug out backpack, which is very discreet.
 One of the best tips I’ve heard is to use a baby bag as your BOB.
-No one will suspect that the bag is loaded with necessary gear.
+No one will suspect that the bag is loaded with gear.

 As far as tactical backpacks go, this is one of the most discreet designs you’ll find.